Leverpostej/VGIS8/README.md

 The folder datasets contains different datasets used over the course of the project; MRI13 being the most prominent one.

 Ensemble.py is the main script responsible for creating ensembles.
+To use, download the folder with the models from [Drive](https://drive.google.com/drive/folders/1oX7MLvJERDgf1UUrnDb2w33lqfJmmmJf?usp=sharing).
+Put the folder in VGIS8\FAWDN\options.
-To use, open the script in your prefered IDE (tested in Pycharm), change lines 201-203 with your data and run the script.
+Open the script in your prefered IDE (tested in Pycharm), change lines 201-203 with your data and run the script.
 Individual model results pop up and are saved in VGIS8\FAWDN\results\Modelpics.
 Ensemble SR results pop up and are saved in VGIS8\FAWDN\results\Ensemble.